 Note: for any discrepancies found on the map, please note that a slope not meeting the steep slope definition of 30 per cent grade and 10 metres high from crest to toe will not trigger the requirement for a Development Permit.
 Works on a lesser slope will also not require a formal exemption form process.

 Check if a Development Permit is Needed:

 Prior to starting any work within the Hazard Conditions Development Permit Area for steep slopes, contact the City’s Development Services Department to determine if a permit is required.

 Contact Development Services at 250-286-5725 or email email@example.com.

 In some cases, a Development Permit is not required to complete work on or around a steep slope.
 Routine landscape maintenance and hazard tree removal are generally exempt, provided the property owner submits a Vegetation Management Exemption Form and submits to Development Services for approval prior to conducting work.

 The City recognizes that some maintenance work can be completed on properties without triggering a permit process.
 In consultation with the community in 2022, and working alongside technical and industry experts, a list of exemptions with specific guidelines has been created.

 How to Obtain an Exemption

 The City has developed a fillable online Vegetation Management Exemption Form, to help determine if proposed vegetation maintenance is exempt from the Development Permit approval process.
-To access and submit the form go to Exemption Form.
+Access and submit the Exemption Form.